Trust-Based Estate Planning

-Find out what type of documents you need in your estate plan at a free evaluation with the trust attorneys at Meyring Law Firm.
+Find out what type of documents you need in your estate plan at a free evaluation with the Atlanta estate planning attorneys at Meyring Law Firm.
 We have 10+ years of experience counseling residents of Atlanta and helping them protect their future!

 Call (678) 956-7380 or submit an online form for your complimentary phone evaluation.

 The most common use of trusts in estate planning often focuses on transferring real estate, possession, and money assets to the trust for the purpose of transitioning the ownership to the client’s family and friends.
 The trust-based estate plan is the most thorough and comprehensive estate planning solution but it is not for everyone and it can be complex.

 - Keep the handling of family legacy money completely private

 - Provide the ability to manage monies for child beneficiaries